CURATORIAL PROJECT OPEN CALL

 I’m an artist.
 Can I still apply?

 Yes.
-Artists are eligible to apply but cannot include their own work in the exhibition.
+Artists are eligible to apply but may not include their own work in the exhibition.

 What are the guidelines for related public programming?